 First degree is considered a violent sex offense.
 It is often committed by force or threat of violence; however, it can also be committed through incapacitating a victim or taking advantage of a victim's mental illness in order to achieve the act.

-In 21 O.S.
-1111, state law defines rape using nine specific acts of nonconsensual sexual intercourse, including those in which a victim appears to give consent, but is legally unable to do so.
+The state of Oklahoma defines rape in 21 O.S.
+1111.
+State law defines rape using nine specific acts of nonconsensual sexual intercourse, including those in which a victim appears to give consent, but is legally unable to do so.
 A few sections later, in 21 O.S.
 1114, the first degree offense is articulated through a list of seven acts:

 Oklahoma law still lists first degree rape as a capital offense; however, the death penalty for non-homicide crimes was ruled unconstitutional by the United States Supreme Court in 2005.
 Rather, a first degree crime is punishable by a minimum of five years in prison and a maximum of life without parole.
 Considered an egregious sexual offense, it is subject to Oklahoma's "Eighty Five Percent Rule," which means that anyone convicted of the crime must serve at least 85 percent of his or her sentence before becoming eligible for parole.